sara-nl/sdrdocs/source/Pages/basic-usage.md

 	If you are a memeber of a community and you want to deposit data in that community, select the community name.
 	The collection and metadata schema will be prepopulated based on which community you choose.
 	If you are not member of any communities, you will see the collections and schemas defined by yourself.
-	This step os optional and can be skipped.
+	This step is optional and can be skipped.

 	![Alt Image Text](Screenshots/deposit_step2.png)